 Galileo has pencilled the second quarter for the start of a small scale mining operation at its Star Zinc project in Zambia.

-The junior raised £500,000 to begin work both there and the Kashitu operation, where Galileo wants to start exploration.
+The company recently raised new money to begin work both there and the Kashitu operation, where Galileo wants to start zinc exploration.

 What the boss says: Colin Bird, chief executive